junguler/junguler.github.io/README.md

 the header tag is for everything at the top of our page, the body is everything in the middle of our page and there is also a footer tag that's not really needed for now ...

-as soon as you made that you made `index.html` you can visit your newly created site which is your github_name + .github.io
+as soon as you made that `index.html` you can visit your newly created site which is your `github_name + .github.io`

 here is mine [https://junguler.github.io/](https://junguler.github.io/)